bbauska/W3Cx-3of5/README.md

 HTML5 audio is composed of several layers:
 <ul>
 <li>The &lt;audio&gt; element is useful for embedding an audio player into a Web page.
-It is dedicated for <b>streamed audio.
+It is dedicated for streamed audio.
 It is very similar to the &lt;video&gt; element, both in its use and in its API.</li>
 <li>The Web Audio API is designed for musical applications and for adding sound effects to games.
 This pure JavaScript API supports manipulation of sound samples (loops, etc.), music synthesis and sound generation (oscillators, etc.).
 It also comes with a set of predefined sound processing modules (reverb, delay, etc.).</li>
 </ul>